 From 2015 to 2017, Pastor Jon was the student ministry director at Princeton University for Christian Union.
 Before that, he was high school and college pastor at College Church in Wheaton for six years.
 From 2005 to 2009, he was in residency training at Holy Trinity Church in Chicago, where he became assistant pastor.

-Jon is married to Jeanne, and they have three daughters, Adelyn, Averie, and Emilie.
+Jon is married to Jeanne, and they have four daughters: Adelyn, Averie, Emilie, and Lucy.

 Ron Walkup, Ruling Elder and Clerk

 Ron Walkup, has been a resident of the Chicago area his whole life.
 He came to faith in Jesus Christ in the mid 1990’s and has been a member at Spring Valley since 2000.
-He is married to Sonya, and they have one daughter.
+He is married to Sonya, and they have two children, Anna and Noah.
 Ron is an electrical engineer by degree and writes software for electronics for his livelihood.

 Ron has been an elder at Spring Valley since 2006.
 Ron speaking of his role as elder says, “I am grateful for the call to be an elder here and also humbled by the responsibility.
 1 Peter 5:1-11 is the passage I should be looking to more and more and praying through as I continue this role.
 It stresses the need to be reliant upon God’s grace to lead God’s people willingly, and eagerly but not in a domineering way.
 Additionally, these verses call me to humility and prayer.
 And regarding prayer, it is very encouraging to know that the people of Spring Valley are regularly praying for me and the other elders.
 We cherish these prayers knowing God is using them to help us fulfill our calling.

 Kent has been a member of Spring Valley since 2017 and an elder since 2019.
 He and his wife Cindy were drawn to Spring Valley Presbyterian Church because of the strong biblical teaching and the deep relationships among the community of believers here.